BlackArsenic88/ai-factory/README.md

 - Sports: Predict the outcome for a tennis player based on their playing habits.

 ## License ⚖️
 This project is licensed under a dual license.
 You are free to use, modify, and distribute this software with attribution, but must open source modifications to the community.
-Integration into closed source, proprietary systems requires a low cost annual subscription and license fees.
+Integration into closed source, comercial proprietary systems requires a low cost annual subscription and license fees.
 See license.txt for details.

 # Contact  📬
 - Are you ready for production-ready pipelines and infrastructure to evolve your business?